-Volunteers are now able to tutor with our community based families through Zoom.
+Volunteers are now able to tutor with our community-based families through Zoom.
 This can involve children from elementary, middle and high school ages based on a volunteers preference.

-- Cook a Meal
+- Provide A Meal

 - Pen Pal Program

-This is a great way for younger members of our community to connect and volunteer with Hope Center for Chidlren!
+This is a great way for younger members of our community to connect and volunteer with Hope Center for Children!
 They can connect with one child in our care through our Pen Pal Program.
 Click here for the guidelines for this: Pen Pal

-Volunteers come in to a home while children are away and complete a one-time task; i.e. washing windows inside out, deep cleaning the kitchen, reorganizing and labeling cabinets etc.
+Volunteers come into a home while children are away and complete a one-time task; i.e. washing windows inside out, deep cleaning the kitchen, reorganizing and labeling cabinets, etc.

 - Mailing Help